Exoplanets - How do we know anything about other solar systems?

 - Also, during secondary eclipse when the star eclipses the exoplanet, we can compare the combined brightness of the star and exoplanet (before the eclipse) with the brightness of the star alone during eclipse, allowing us to assess the exoplanet's albedo.
 (Right: brightness of Kepler78 showing primary and secondary eclipses.)

-The transit method from the Huble Space Telescope page
+The transit method from the Hubble Space Telescope page

 - By breaking down the exoplanet's brightness during secondary eclipse by region of the spectrum, it has been found to be much brighter in blue light, suggesting that it has a deep blue color (Evans et al., 2013.)

 - Comparisons of changes in the star's brightness during exoplanetary transit in visible light and X-rays has enabled us to assess the thickness of its atmosphere (Poppenhaeger et al., 2013).
-(Much of the atmosphere is transparent to visible light but opaque to X-rays.)
+(About 30% of the atmosphere is transparent to visible light but opaque to X-rays.)

 - The doppler shift of absorption lines of sodium in the exoplanet's atmosphere has been used to measure its wind speeds, with max out at 2 km/sec (~5400 mph) (Louden and Wheatley, 2015).